 When a credible website links to yours, it’s like a digital vote of confidence—called a “backlink.”
 Google sees these as proof that your site is trustworthy and relevant, which boosts your rankings.

-The best ways to earn high-quality backlinks:
+How to earn high-quality backlinks:

 - Get featured in industry publications.
 Sites like Forbes, Investopedia, and local business journals love featured contributions.